camilomontoyau/angulartest/README.md

 ```sh
 $ node server/app.js
 ```
-Then open the browser in http://localhost:40000/swagger/
+Then open the browser in http://localhost:9000

-# TODO
-- create seeds
-- Add test framework
-- Live Reload support

-### Usage
-Go to the Auth tab and use the /authenticate endpoint
+Then go to authors tab and create many.

-copy and paste the token in the token textfield

-Now you can use the other end points
+Then go to books tab and create as many as you want.